-Many people ask whether a spouse can be held liable for credit card debt in Arizona.
-Both spouses are equally responsible for credit card debt incurred during the marriage regardless whose name is on those credit cards and regardless of whether the other spouse was even aware of the credit card debt.
-These debts are considered community property debts.
+Many people ask can a spouse be held liable for credit card debt in Arizona.
+Both spouses are equally liable for credit card debt incurred during the marriage regardless of whose name is on those credit cards and regardless of whether the other spouse was even aware of the credit card debt.

-Another exception is if one spouse can establish the spending on credit cards constitute waste, which means the spending was not done for the benefit of the community, such as excessive gambling.
+Another exception to a spouse’s liability for credit card debt is if one spouse can establish the spending on credit cards constitute waste, which means the spending was not done for the benefit of the community, such as excessive gambling.

 Lastly, any debts, including credit card debts, incurred prior to marriage or after the service of the Petition for Dissolution of Marriage or service of the Petition for Legal Separation will, generally, be the sole and separate obligation incurring the obligation.

 Liability of a Spouse for Credit Card Debt in Arizona

 The Arizona Court of Appeals recently reaffirmed a limit on creditors seeking collection of a premarital debt from the marital community.

 After Wife remarried, the creditor came calling, urging that the premarital debt could be collected against the community property of Wife and new Husband.

 The creditor argued that because Wife had foregone her previous employment to fulfill her current role in the new marital community, Wife made a contribution to the community the monetary equivalent of which could then be drawn from community income to satisfy her premarital debt.

 Creditor relied on Arizona Revised Statutes §25-215.
-Section 25-215, “Liability of community property and separate property for community and separate debts,” states in pertinent part:
+Section 25-215, “Liability of community property and separate property for the community and separate debts,” states in pertinent part:

 B. The community property is liable for the premarital separate debts or other liabilities of a spouse, incurred after September 1, 1973, but only to the extent of the value of that spouse’s contribution to the community property which would have been such spouse’s separate property if single.

 Creditor focused on the words “to the extent of the value of that spouse’s contributions to the community property” to advance its effort.

 Wife and Husband argued that Creditor ignored the balance of the statute that provides that the community is liable “only to the extent” a financial contribution “would have been such spouse’s separate property if single.”

 The Court of Appeals found no authority permitting a collection against the income of a non-debtor spouse for the “value” of a debtor’s nonfinancial services to the community.

-Thus, Husband was protected against liability for Wife’s premarital debt, even when it was uncontested that Wife provided a service to her family that had value and for which the community would otherwise need to pay.
+Thus, the Husband was protected against liability for Wife’s premarital debt, even when it was uncontested that Wife provided a service to her family that had value and for which the community would otherwise need to pay.

 Call the experienced Scottsdale and Phoenix Arizona adoption attorneys at (480)305-8300 at Hildebrand Law, PC to learn more about adopting a child in Arizona.